element-hq/lk-jwt-service/README.md

 # LiveKit Token Management Service

-This service is currently used for a single reason: generate JWT tokens with a given identity for a given room, so that users can use them to authenticate against LiveKit SFU.
+This service is used for two reasons:
+- generate JWT tokens with a given LiveKit identity for a given LiveKit room, so that users can use them to authenticate against LiveKit SFU,
+- In case of local Matrix users which belong to the same deployment, the corresponding LiveKit room on the SFU will be created if necessary.

 It works by allowing a token obtained via the Matrix Client-Server API [OpenID endpoint](https://spec.matrix.org/v1.13/client-server-api/#openid) to be exchanged for a LiveKit JWT token which can be used to access a LiveKit SFU.

 This functionality is defined by [MSC4195: MatrixRTC using LiveKit backend](https://github.com/matrix-org/matrix-spec-proposals/pull/4195).

+Only for Matrix users of homeservers belonging to the same deployment (called local users) corresponding rooms on the LiveKit SFU will be automatically created.
+Hence, local homeservers need to be declared via the `LIVEKIT_FULL_ACCESS_HOMESERVERS` environment variable (see below).

+Note access to LiveKit SFU is restricted for remote users (not belonging to the same deployment).
+Those users can join existing LiveKit SFU rooms, but missing rooms will not be automatically created to prevent misuse of infrastructure.
+Due to the SFU selection algorithm and the order of events this will NOT limit or prevent video conferences across Matrix federation.

 ## Usage